enucs/enucs.org.uk/README.md

 # enucs.org.uk

-This is the code that'll soon be behind enucs.org.uk.
+This is the code that's behind our website, enucs.org.uk.
 It's not overly complicated, and lives here so we can pull it onto our server as and when we update it.

 ## Running your own instance